ayushbatra/ayushbatra.github.io/_posts/2023-01-02-monty-hall-problem.md

 Now, consider a not-Monty Hall problem, where the host is also unaware of the location of the prize and randomly chooses one of the other doors.
 The remaining steps remain the same.

-Let's run a simulation, for monty hall and not-monty hall problem to see the probability of winning without changing the door choice.
+Let's run a simulation, for monty hall and not-monty hall problem to see the probability of winning with changing the door choice.

 For the not-monty hall problem:
 {% highlight python %}